MUTE is a word which means at least two things:

 qnp_init(RSAPublicKey public, RSAPrivateKey private):

-.
-This function initializes the QLP and QNP layers.qnp_connect(HostAddress ha): QNPConnection
+void.
+This function initializes the QLP and QNP layers.qnp_connect(HostAddress ha): QNPConnection.
+This

 function connects to given host, and includes it in the routing